Les Brennan: 1954 Grand Final

-South Sydney had won the premiership 3 of the last 4 seasons (1950, 1951, and 1953) and had beaten Newtown in the major semi-final just two weeks prior.
+South Sydney had won the premiership three of the last four seasons (1950, 1951, and 1953) and had beaten Newtown in the major semi-final just two weeks prior.
 As they had won the major semi-final, South Sydney earned a week off, moving directly to the grand final.
-In this week off, Brennan married his wife Margaret, with whom he stayed with until her death in 2013.
+In this week off, Brennan married his wife Margaret, with whom he stayed until her death in 2013.
 After the wedding, Les and Margaret drove up to Coolangatta for their honeymoon, where they stayed until the Thursday before Les needed to be back for training.
 Les and Margaret flew back down to Sydney on the Thursday, before meeting their opponents (Newtown) in the grand final on the Saturday.

 Playing at the SCG in front of a crowd of 45,759, South Sydney led going into halftime.
 Not long into the second half, Brennan suffered a concussion and a crushed vertebrae in a tackle.
-Due to their not being any reserve players, Brennan played on and South Sydney held on to win 23–15.
+Due to there not being any reserve players, Brennan played on and South Sydney held on to win 23–15.
 On the night of the grand final, Les and Margaret flew back to Coolangatta to continue their honeymoon.
 Les woke up the next morning with no memory of the second half or how they got to Coolangatta.
 Margaret handed him the newspaper, which alerted him that they did indeed go on to win the grand final.

 Brennan was told by his doctors that having an operation on the crushed vertebrae would be very risky, so he never went ahead with it.
-As a result, Les still suffers from his injury today.
+As a result, Les still suffered from his injury until his death.

+Personal life and death

+In 1954, Brennan married Margaret Eileen Jewell, and had four children.
+She died in 2013.

+Brennan died on 25 June 2026, at the age of 95.
+He had been suffering from a leaky heart valve for many years, and was hospitalised two weeks before his death.